-A French family that had been living in Dubai for five years needed to return to France for the start of the school year and was looking for a family apartment in the 15th arrondissement of Paris.
-The Home Select property hunter managed the entire search remotely and found a 95 sqm four-bedroom for 785,000 euros, negotiated 40,000 euros below the asking price, allowing the family to move in as soon as they returned.
+A French family who had lived in Dubai for five years needed to return to France for the start of the school year and were looking for a family flat in the 15th arrondissement of Paris.
+The Home Select property hunter ran the entire search remotely and found a 95 sqm four-room flat for 785,000 euros, negotiated 40,000 euros below the asking price, letting the family move in as soon as they returned.

 Mission overview